-- Meszaros v.
-Treasury Board (Department of Justice)
+- Shenouda v.
+Treasury Board (Department of Employment and Social Development)

 - Public Service Alliance of Canada v.
 Treasury Board (Canada Border Services Agency)

-- Close and Stevens v.
-Treasury Board (Department of Citizenship and Immigration)
+- Wepruk v.
+Treasury Board (Department of Health)

-- Abeysuriya v.
-Treasury Board (Department of Public Works and Government Services)
+- Nehmé v.
+Deputy Head (Department of Public Works and Government Services)